How do you make the CB squat on the break, and why does the cue ball sometimes hop in the air and/or off the table?

 With a firm break shot, the CB will hop or “pop” into the air after hitting the lead ball.
 This occurs because the cue is slightly elevated (non-level) to clear the rail.
 With cue elevation, the CB is driven down into the slate, which causes it to bounce.
 Also, because the CB is also often hit slightly above center, this drives the CB into the slate even more (due to downward “squirt”), which tends to make it jump and hop even more (for more info, and demonstrations, see the follow-shot hop resource page).

 One should hit the CB with the cue as level as possible to minimize how much the CB hops on the way to the rack of balls to deliver as much energy as possible to the balls (see cue elevation effects for more info).
-If the cue is elevated more than it needs to be to clear the rail, the CB would jump and skip more on the way to the rack, possibly causing it to hit the 1-ball even more airborne, which would cause it to hop even higher.
-But this would not be good because less energy would be delivered to the rack (due to the drag losses during the initial and any subsequent hops).
+If the cue is elevated more than it needs to be to clear the rail, the CB would jump higher and/or skip more on the way to the rack, possibly causing it to hit the 1-ball even more airborne, which would cause it to hop even higher.
+But this would not be good because less energy would be delivered to the rack due to the drag and slate impact losses during the initial and any subsequent hops.
+Also, an elevated cue at CB contact will result in less accuracy since and slight tip offset from center-ball will cause swerve (including immediate swerve), resulting in the CB not heading straight.

 You can also reduce the effect of hop by adjusting your break position so the distance to the rack is just right, where the CB lands just as it hits the lead ball of the rack.
 By moving your CB starting position left or right or forward or backward in the kitchen, you can control where the hop occurs (for a given break speed, cue elevation, and tip contact point).